luisan00/Jade/README.md

 docker run --rm -p 30121:30121 -p 30122:30122 -it jade-qemu-web
 ```

-Alternatively, to run the qemu emulator with display and camera support is to run
+Alternatively, to run the qemu emulator with display and camera support, run:
 ```
 main/qemu/run_emulator.sh
 ```